 New tutors, except for graduate students, must enroll in a one- or two-credit training course (COLL 041/042 Peer-Guided Learning) during their first semester of tutoring and will tutor for credit rather than for pay.
 Once tutors have completed the course requirements, they will be eligible to tutor for pay.

 All new peer tutors, including graduate students, must attend a mandatory Saturday orientation.
 This session is typically held in the morning on the second Saturday of the semester, unless that Saturday is a holiday; then it will be held on the third Saturday.
-All tutors must also compete online training on anti-harassment polices and the Family Educational Rights and Privacy Act (FERPA).
+All tutors must also compete online training on anti-harassment policies and the Family Educational Rights and Privacy Act (FERPA).